 This way, organisations with huge audiences, like news and weather publishers etc., have every reason to use it, and no reason not to.

 This was made with the support of and in partnership with the University of Cambridge / Cambridge Zero, NOAA, Scripps Institution of Oceanography, and is endorsed by the Grantham Institute and the 2 Degrees Institute.

 The brilliant developers who coped with all of my redesigns are Chris Butterworth, Erika Antiche Garzón, Rowland Williams, Richard Coates, Max Palmer and Keith Alexander.

-Please spread the word to your local news / weather outlets.
+Please spread the word.
 There is no time to lose.